 (3) Persons dealing with the Public Trustee, in respect of the estate of a represented person, are as fully protected as if the owner of the estate were, although he is not, in fact, then, a represented person; and a purchaser or mortgagee, from the Public Trustee, of any real or personal property of a represented person is not bound to inquire as to the powers of the Public Trustee or as to the application of the purchase or mortgage moneys.

-[Section 28 inserted by No. 34 of 1962 s.
-5; amended by No. 24 of 1990 s.
+[Section 28 inserted: No. 34 of 1962 s.
+5; amended: No. 24 of 1990 s.
 123.]

 29. Payments by Public Trustee to represented persons or their personal representatives